Eat your greens

 Eat your greens is for those who desire emphatically not to go blind when they get older; and are willing to do something about it now.
 There is no cure; only prevention makes sense.

-The major causes are a deficiency of three nutrients called lutein, zeaxanthin and beta-carotene; and chronic excessive refined carbohydrate consumption causing diabetes.
+The major causes of blindness are a deficiency of three nutrients called lutein, zeaxanthin and beta-carotene; and chronic excessive refined carbohydrate consumption spawning diabetes.
 Glaucoma and macular degeneration cannot be cured; eat your greens and gourds like butternut.

 Enjoy your greens was the initial title of this column but I decided to rephrase it; we ignore them at our peril so we eat them whether we like them or not.